Rokasl/CS408_project/report/source/12_chapter_5.md

 # Detailed Design and Implementation of the final system

-Chapter focuses on implementation, design of the final compiler and abstract machine, as well as, any topics connected to them.
+The chapter focuses on implementation, design of the final compiler and the abstract machine, as well as, any topics connected to them.

 ## Introduction

-The development of the final system started on week six of the second semester, after the end of experimental system's development.
+The development of the final system started on week six of the second semester, after the end of the experimental system's development.
 Some parts of the code were lifted from the earlier experiment and main concepts of how virtual machines and compilers should work were reused.

 ### Disclaimer

-Final system uses two other systems in its code base, thus not all of the code is written by the author of this project.
+The final system uses two other systems in its code base, thus not all of the code is written by the author of this project.
 Author's code will be clearly indicated.
 Two projects connected to the system are: